xtremekforever/swift-stm32c011-examples/scripts/README.md

 to make it easy to install dependencies needed for the project:

 - `install-dependencies-ubuntu.sh`: Install the needed packages and the latest `stlink` for Ubuntu.
+- `install-dependencies-fedora.sh`: Install the needed packages for Fedora (or RedHat/CentOS).

 This directory also contains `stm32c011.svd.patched`, which is the SVD reference file that was patched as part of the [stm32-rs](https://stm32-rs.github.io/stm32-rs/) project.
 Other SVD files can be found